TIO-IKIM/MLiM22-website/introduction/git.md

 | delete deprecated function           | (no message)         |
 |                                      | long lists of changes|
 ### Synchronize commited changes
-At the end of a long day of creating commits, you want to save your progress to a git server to share it with your colleagues.
+At the end of a long day of creating commits, you want to save your progress to a git server to share with your colleagues and to preserve your work.

 If you initialized the repository with ```git init``` in the begining, the repository only exists locally your current machine.
 To add it to a git server we have to make a small configuration: